 If you stagnate, it’s time to reinforce your weak areas

-Quite often, after a few months of intensive lessons, students feel that they are not making any more progress.
+Quite often, after a few months of intensive lessons, students feel that they are not making any more progress to learn French.
 This stagnating stage is called a “plateau” and it is quite normal.
 Language learning experts have identified plateaus as a routine part of language learning, when students reach a saturation point at some points of learning.
 Rather than grow frustrated when you reach one of these plateaus, take a deep breath and understand that you will soon move beyond it.

 Learning a language is done in stages.
 Initially, you learn many new words and grammar in a short period of time.
 Then, a plateau is reached, which can be interpreted as a signal to review what you know and take the necessary time to digest various concepts before moving ahead.
 The more you learn, the more time it will take to remember new, difficult structures.
 So, take your time even if you want to learn French fast!
 Be reasonable with yourself in terms of objectives and give yourself the necessary time to memorize and assimilate vocabulary and grammatical structures.